OEUG99/Knowledge-Garden/pages/Assembler.md

 			  During phase 2, checks for errors that were not detectable in Phase 1, such as undefined symbols, are also done.
 If the assembler detects an error, it generates an error message.

-			  At the end of phase 2, the assembler produces the final machine language program (also known as the OBject Program), which is written out to the Object program file.
-Additionally, if the assembler is meant to p
+			  At the end of phase 2, the assembler produces the final machine language program (also known as the Object Program), which is written out to the Object program file.
+Additionally, if the assembler is meant to produce a list file, it generates an Assembly Listing that includes machine instructions, addresses, and other relevant information.
 	-